APHCV is currently offering COVID-19 vaccinations to our Patients and assigned members who are 5 years and older by appointment only.

 Tips on what to do once you are vaccinated

 Even after you have been vaccinated with your second dose, it takes up to two weeks after your last dose to get the best protection.
 Depending on which vaccine you receive, this means you will have the best protection two weeks after.
+You still need to be careful not to be exposed to those who are sick but with time, your risk of being seriously ill drops 10 to 18 fold (depending on age) after receiving the vaccine.

 It is important to continue taking precautions such as washing your hands, wearing masks and practicing physical distancing.